dhis2/dhis2-docs/src/user/importexport-app.md

 Earth Engine Import can be access from the sidebar by clicking on Earth Engine Import.

-Google Earth Engine (WorldPop) data is fetched using the Google Earth Engine API.
-A Google EarthEngine account is required to use this importer.
+Import high resolution population data from WorldPop using Google Earth Engine.
+A [Google Earth Engine account](https://docs.dhis2.org/en/topics/tutorials/google-earth-engine-sign-up.html) is required to use this importer.

 ![](resources/images/import_export/ee_import.png)